IDeA Program Meeting Webinar

 List of Allowable Major Equipment for Alteration and Renovation Projects of IDeA Program [PDF, 352KB]

-The Institutional Development Award (IDeA) is a congressionally mandated program that builds research capacity in states that historically have had low levels of NIH funding by supporting basic, clinical, and translational research; faculty development; and infrastructure improvements.
+The Institutional Development Award (IDeA) is a congressionally mandated program that builds research capacity in states that historically have had low levels of NIH funding.
+It supports competitive basic, clinical, and translational research, faculty development, and infrastructure improvements.
 The program aims to strengthen an institution’s ability to support biomedical research, enhance the competitiveness of investigators in securing research funding, and enable clinical and translational research that addresses the needs of medically underserved communities.

 The IDeA program has six main components: